 Glenview Drive East Reconstruction

 A project to reconstruct Glenview Drive between Boulevard 26 and Flory Street is currently in the design phase.
-We anticipate to bid the project in late-2021 and start construction shortly thereafter.
+The city will seek bids for construction in 2022.
 The project will rebuild the existing asphalt roadway with new concrete pavement.
 Sidewalks will also be reconstructed and added where they are currently missing.
 The city will use $3,860,000 in remaining 2003 street bonds to fund the project.
 This funding was originally planned for the widening of Boulevard 26, which was a joint project with TxDOT.
 Unfortunately, due to statewide funding shortfalls and other priorities, TxDOT has been unable to proceed with the project.
 Glenview Drive was identified as the street most in need of improvement in recent citizen surveys.
 Reconstruction of the western segment of Glenview Drive from Honey Lane to the city limit is one of 27 street projects included in the 2020 bond program.

 Hightower & Davis Traffic Signal